 Accounts receivable are recorded at the invoiced amount less an allowance for any uncollectible accounts and do not bear interest, which are due after 30 days.
-Accounts receivable include money due from agent subscription and other professional service revenue.
+Accounts receivable include money due from agent subscription and sales of health care product on its Z-city platform.
 Management reviews the adequacy of the allowance for doubtful accounts on an ongoing basis, using historical collection trends and aging of receivables.
 Management also periodically evaluates individual customer's financial condition, credit history, and the current economic conditions to make adjustments in the allowance when it is considered necessary.
 Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
 The Company's management continues to evaluate the reasonableness of the valuation allowance policy and update it if necessary.
-As of June 30, 2021 and 2020, the Company recorded \$25,690 and \$0 of allowance for doubtful account, respectively.
-For the year ended June 30, 2021 and 2020, the Company wrote off \$2,388 and \$0, respectively against the account receivable balance of due from agent subscription revenue.
+As of June 30, 2022 and 2021, the Company recorded \$227 and \$25,690 of allowance for doubtful account, respectively.
+For the years ended June 30, 2022 and 2021, the Company recovered doubtful account from account receivable amounted to \$24,953 and \$0, respectively.